thereyeslab/Smol-FIESTA/docs/documentation.md

 # rebind_analysis.py

 This script identifies and analyzes rebinding events—cases where a molecule temporarily unbinds from a site (or changes its behavior) and later rebinds, either to the same location or to a different one, based on positional thresholds.
-It basically applies spatial and temporal criteria to classify a track into behavioral states and quantify their transitions over time.
+It applies spatial and temporal criteria to classify a track into behavioral states and quantify their transitions over time.
 It works on single-molecule tracks that were previously processed for binding behavior (via bound_classification.py) and optionally gap-filled (via gaps_and_fixes.py).

 This module enables:
 - Detection of re-binding events, where a molecule may leave and re-enter the bound state.